Steve Carlton: Legacy

 Phillies announcer and Hall of Famer Richie Ashburn said of Carlton as a pitcher, "Lefty was a craftsman, an artist.
 He was a perfectionist.
 He painted a ballgame.
 Stroke, stroke, stroke, and when he got through (pitching a game) it was a masterpiece."

 Carlton picked 144 runners off base, by far the most in Major League Baseball since pickoff records began being collected in 1957.
 Andy Pettitte is second with 98.

 Although he never threw a no-hitter, Carlton pitched six one–hitters, 11th most in baseball history.

-Carlton had 90 career balks, the most in history.
+Carlton had 90 career balks, by far the most in baseball history.

 Carlton was elected to the Baseball Hall of Fame in 1994 with 95.82% of the vote, one of the highest percentages ever.

 The Philadelphia Phillies retired Carlton's number 32 in 1989.

 The Philadelphia Phillies honored him with a statue outside Citizens Bank Park in 2004.

 In 1998, The Sporting News ranked Carlton number 30 on its list of the 100 Greatest Baseball Players.

 In 1999, Carlton was a nominee for the Major League Baseball All-Century Team.

 Despite his career-long rivalry with Ryan, Carlton maintains his greatest rival was Tom Seaver.

 His losing 19-strikeout effort against the Mets was a microcosm of his career against them.
 While he posted 30 wins against them during his career, they bested him 36 times.

 Carlton appeared in an episode of Married... with Children, playing himself in an episode where former athletes humiliate Al Bundy while filming a shoe commercial.
 In the episode, Kelly Bundy asks him for an autograph and he is shown writing with his right hand.